Annah-2003/Phase-1-Project-Quote-Gems/README.md

 ##  Description:
-This is a straightforward website that displays a new inspiring or motivational quote every day when users visit the site.
+This is a straightforward website that displays a new inspiring and motivational quote every day when users visit the site.
 The website will fetch a daily quote from a public quote API and present it in a user-friendly manner.

 ##  API Used:
-For this project, I have used a public quote API like the "They Said So Quotes" API, which provides a free API endpoint to fetch daily quotes.
+https://api.quotable.io/random.
+This API allows you to fetch random quotes and even get a daily quote which you like

 ##  Features